 Content that only talks about what the hiring company wants (aka job descriptions) should only be shown to potential candidates after they’ve established that it’s a job they’re interested in.

-Therefore, the only people who are going to read a job description pretending to be a job advertisement will be people who need another job – as opposed to people who want a better job.
+Therefore, the only people who are going to read a job description at the very start of the recruitment process are going to be people who need another job – as opposed to people who want a better job.

 Usually, the best candidates are those that are a little more discerning about the type of jobs they apply for.
 In other words, they’re generally not desperate.

 Unfortunately, the writer of the LinkedIn article only has a surface knowledge of recruitment or recruitment advertising and has a background in retail.